Terrorism financing: Money laundering

 Often linked in legislation and regulation, terrorism financing and money laundering are conceptual opposites.
 Money laundering is the process where cash raised from criminal activities is made to look legitimate for re-integration into the financial system, whereas terrorism financing cares little about the source of the funds, but it is what the funds are to be used for that defines its scope.

-An in-depth study of the symbiotic relationship between organised crime and terrorist organizations detected within the United States and other countries referred to as crime-terror nexus points has been published in the forensic literature.
+An in-depth study of the symbiotic relationship between organized crime and terrorist organizations detected within the United States and other countries referred to as crime-terror nexus points has been published in the forensic literature.
 The Perri, Lichtenwald and MacKenzie article emphasizes the importance of multi-agency working groups and the tools that can be used to identify, infiltrate, and dismantle organizations operating along the crime-terror nexus points.

 Bulk cash smuggling and placement through cash-intensive businesses is one typology.
-They are now also moving monies through the new online payment systems.
-They also use trade linked schemes to launder monies.
+They are now also moving money through the new online payment systems.
+They also use trade-linked schemes to launder money.
 Nonetheless, the older systems have not given way.
-Terrorists also continue to move monies through MSBs/Hawalas, and through international ATM transactions.
+Terrorists also continue to move money through MSBs/Hawalas, and through international ATM transactions.
 Charities also continue to be used in countries where controls are not so stringent.

 Said and Cherif Kouachi, before the Charlie Hebdo shooting in Paris, France in 2015, used transaction laundering to fund their activities.
 Examples included reselling counterfeit goods and drugs."This chain of funding shows a clear correlation between transaction laundering and terrorism, using legitimate marketplaces to conduct illegal activity (in this case, selling counterfeit shoes) and then using the proceeds to launder money for terrorists."

-Preventing the funding of terrorism
+Preventing funding of terrorism

-AML and CTF both carry the notion of Know Your Customer (KYC), this entails financial organizations to have in person identification and to observe the lawfulness of the transaction in question.
+AML and CTF both carry the notion of Know Your Customer (KYC), this entails financial organizations to have in-person identification and to observe the lawfulness of the transaction in question.
 Although this methodology is not favoured by banks, lawyers or other professionals who are able to see the transaction of money or legal aid occurring, because of the business and client relationship that can be hurt through the process of personal identification.
-This can damage relationships between long term clients who need to prove their identity, and respected members of society do not want to be asked for personal identification every time.
+This can damage relationships between long-term clients who need to prove their identity, and respected members of society do not want to be asked for personal identification every time.

 The FATF Blacklist (the Non-Cooperative Countries or Territories list) mechanism was used to coerce countries to bring about change.